Apple Empanadas Dessert (Baked or Fried)

 Notes

-To fry the apple empanadas, heat a few cups of oil in a frying pan and fry empanadas on each side until golden brown and crispy on the outside.
+Frying Instructions: Heat a few cups of oil in a frying pan to around 350°F and fry empanadas on each side until golden brown and crispy on the outside.